Shopify/react-native-skia/docs/docs/video.md

 React Native Skia provides a way to load video frames as images, enabling rich multimedia experiences within your applications.
 A video frame can be used anywhere a Skia image is accepted: `Image`, `ImageShader`, and `Atlas`.

-## Requirements
+### Requirements

 - **Reanimated** version 3 or higher.
 - **Android:** API level 26 or higher.
-- **Video URL:** Must be a local path.
-We recommend using it in combination with [expo-asset](https://docs.expo.dev/versions/latest/sdk/asset/) to download the video.

 ## Example

 Here is an example of how to use the video support in React Native Skia.
 This example demonstrates how to load and display video frames within a canvas, applying a color matrix for visual effects.
 Tapping the screen will pause and play the video.

+The video can be a remote (`http://...`) or local URL (`file://`), as well as a [video from the bundle](#using-assets).

 ```tsx twoslash
 import React from "react";